Riddars/RAI/Cytotoxicity.md

-Отличный вопрос — и ты абсолютно прав.
+# ✅ Corrected RAI Fields and Metadata for the **Cytotoxicity** Dataset

 ---

-# ✅ Исправленные RAI-поля и метаданные для датасета **Cytotoxicity**
+## 🔷 Core RAI Fields

 ---

-## 🔷 Основные RAI-поля

----

 ### `rai:dataCollection`

-Данные были собраны из полнотекстовых статей в формате PDF и дополнительных материалов. Использовались как статьи, так и приложения. Извлечение проводилось с помощью комбинации автоматических инструментов (LLM, OCR) и ручной корректировки экспертами. Указано наличие автоматической валидации.
+The data was collected from full-text articles in PDF format and supplementary materials.
+Both the articles and their appendices were used.
+Extraction was done using a combination of automated tools (LLM, OCR) and manual expert correction.
+Automatic validation is indicated.
-☑️ Подтверждено в разделе *Original Data* и *Dataset Description*.
+☑️ Confirmed in the *Original Data* and *Dataset Description* sections.

 ---

 ### `rai:dataBiases`

-Возможные искажения могут возникать из-за:
-- Неравномерного представления различных типов наночастиц;
-- Возможного преобладания широко изучаемых клеточных линий;
-- Отсутствия данных в случаях, где показатели не были измерены.

-☑️ Частично подтверждено в таблицах и описаниях.
-🟡 [Не указано, предпринимались ли конкретные шаги по устранению искажений]
+Potential biases may arise due to:
+- Uneven representation of different types of nanoparticles;
+- Possible predominance of widely studied cell lines;
+- Missing data where no measurements were reported.

+☑️ Partially confirmed in tables and descriptions.
+🟡 [No indication of specific steps taken to mitigate biases]

 ---

 ### `rai:personalSensitiveInformation`

-В датасете нет персональных или чувствительных данных. Используются только обезличенные экспериментальные данные из научных статей, включая данные по клеточным линиям.
-☑️ Прямо подтверждается характером источников.
+There is no personal or sensitive information in the dataset.
+Only depersonalized experimental data from scientific publications is used, including data on cell lines.
+☑️ Explicitly confirmed by the nature of the sources.

 ---

 ### `rai:dataLimitations`

-- Данные относятся только к **in vitro** исследованиям.
+- Data is limited to **in vitro** studies only.
-- Не применимы для предсказания **in vivo** эффектов или клинического использования.
+- Not applicable for predicting **in vivo** effects or for clinical use.
-- Возможны пропуски значений (например, zeta potential).
+- Missing values are possible (e.g., zeta potential).
-- Незначительные различия в форматах и терминах между статьями могут влиять на качество предсказательных моделей.

-☑️ Подтверждено описанием датасета и схемой колонок.
+- Minor formatting and terminology differences across publications may affect model quality.

+☑️ Confirmed by the dataset description and column schema.

 ---

 ### `rai:annotatorDemographics`

-🟡 Информация не предоставлена.
-Нигде в твоих описаниях не указано, кто именно выполнял разметку, их профессия, страна, возраст, родной язык или численность.
-🔸 Уточнение: упомянуто только, что аннотация проводилась **экспертами** и с **ручной валидацией**.
+🟡 Information not provided.
+Your descriptions do not specify who performed the annotation, their profession, country, age, native language, or count.
+🔸 Clarification: only mentioned that annotation was performed by **experts** and included **manual validation**.

 ---

 ### `rai:dataSocialImpact`

-Возможные **положительные эффекты**:
-- Ускорение исследований в области нанотоксикологии;
-- Повышение репрезентативности и доступности данных.

-Возможные **риски**:
-- Некорректное использование данных вне лабораторных условий;
-- Запуск необоснованных выводов при отсутствии достаточной экспертизы.
+Possible **positive impacts**:
+- Accelerating research in nanotoxicology;
+- Increasing representativeness and accessibility of data.

+Possible **risks**:
+- Misuse of data outside laboratory settings;
+- Unfounded conclusions drawn without sufficient expertise.

-☑️ Подтверждено в разделе *Dataset Description* и *Project Motivation*.
+☑️ Confirmed in the *Dataset Description* and *Project Motivation* sections.

 ---

-## ➕ Дополнительные метаданные
+## ➕ Additional Metadata

 ---

 ### `keywords`

-нанотоксикология, in vitro, наноматериалы, цитотоксичность, клеточные линии, извлечение информации, машинное обучение
-☑️ Выведены из описания задач и структуры датасета.
+nanotoxicology, in vitro, nanomaterials, cytotoxicity, cell lines, information extraction, machine learning
+☑️ Derived from the task description and dataset structure.

 ---

 ### `creator`

-☑️ Указано: проектная команда ChemX
+☑️ Stated: ChemX project team
-🟡 [Конкретные имена или учреждения не предоставлены]
+🟡 [Specific names or institutions not provided]

 ---

 ### `citation`

-🟡 Цитирование не предоставлено.
-⚠️ Указано, что статья находится *на рассмотрении*, ссылка будет позже.
+🟡 Citation not provided.
+⚠️ It is noted that the article is *under review*, a link will be added later.

 ---

 ### `semanticTypes`

-☑️ Извлечение сущностей (NER);
+☑️ Named Entity Recognition (NER);
-☑️ Извлечение отношений;
+☑️ Relation Extraction;
-☑️ Табличные данные;
+☑️ Tabular Data;
-☑️ Предсказание токсичности;
+☑️ Toxicity Prediction;
-☑️ Научные тексты; документ-анализ

-Все типы выведены из назначения датасета и методологии.
+☑️ Scientific Texts; Document Analysis

+All types derived from the dataset objective and methodology.

 ---

 ### `preProcessing`

-☑️ Указано:
+☑️ Stated:
-- Исправление терминологии (cell_type, test) — 1351 коррекция;
+- Terminology correction (cell_type, test) — 1351 corrections;
-- Обнаружены и исправлены шаблонные ошибки.
-🟡 Нет сведений о токенизации, нижнем регистре, лемматизации → отмечаем: [Информация не предоставлена]
+- Template errors identified and corrected.
+🟡 No information on tokenization, lowercasing, lemmatization → marked as: [Information not provided]

 ---

 ### `purpose`

-☑️ Подходит для:
+☑️ Suitable for:
-- Обучения моделей извлечения химической информации
-- Тестирования инструментов мультимодального анализа
-- Изучения зависимости между характеристиками наночастиц и цитотоксичностью

-🟡 Не рекомендовано для:
-- Клинических или регуляторных решений
+- Training chemical information extraction models
+- Testing multimodal analysis tools
+- Studying dependencies between nanoparticle features and cytotoxicity

+🟡 Not recommended for:
+- Clinical or regulatory decisions
-- Вывода in vivo характеристик
+- Deriving in vivo characteristics

 ---

-## 📦 Поля, связанные с аннотацией
+## 📦 Fields Related to Annotation

 ---

 ### `rai:annotatorDemographics`
-🟡 Информация не предоставлена.
+🟡 Information not provided.

 ---

 ### `rai:dataAnnotationAnalysis`

-☑️ Описано: было найдено 1351 коррекция, 1350 из них — шаблонные ошибки.
-Основные проблемы: **несоответствие названий клеточных линий и тестов**.
-Исправления производились вручную на основе повторяющихся паттернов.
+☑️ Described: 1351 corrections were made, 1350 of which were template errors.
+Key issues: **inconsistent cell line and test naming**.
+Corrections were applied manually based on recurring patterns.

 ---

 ### `rai:dataAnnotationPlatform`

-☑️ Явно не указано. Однако
+☑️ Not explicitly stated.
+However,
-🟡 [Платформа для аннотирования не указана: например, Excel, Prodigy, Google Sheets — не упомянуто]
+🟡 [Annotation platform not mentioned: e.g., Excel, Prodigy, Google Sheets — not indicated]

 ---

 ### `rai:dataAnnotationProtocol`

-☑️ Упоминается ручная валидация и корректировка явных ошибок.
-🟡 [Нет уточнений о количестве аннотаторов, инструкциях, правилах, конфликтной разметке и т.д.]
+☑️ Manual validation and correction of evident errors is mentioned.
+🟡 [No details on number of annotators, annotation guidelines, conflict resolution, etc.]

 ---

 ### `rai:machineAnnotationTools`

-🟡 В данном датасете **не указано**, какие именно инструменты использовались (например, ChemBERTa, GPT-4o и др.)
+🟡 The dataset does **not specify** which tools were used (e.g., ChemBERTa, GPT-4o, etc.)

 ---

-## ⚙ Поля, связанные со сбором и предобработкой
+## ⚙ Fields Related to Collection and Preprocessing

 ---

 ### `rai:dataCollectionMissingData`

-☑️ Указано, что встречаются пропущенные значения (например, zeta potential).
-Они были оставлены пустыми — **не заполнялись** и **не корректировались**.
+☑️ Stated that missing values (e.g., zeta potential) are present.
+They were left blank — **not imputed** or **corrected**.

 ---

 ### `rai:dataCollectionRawData`

-☑️ Архив PDF-ов обозначен как `pdf` в таблице.
-🟡 [Нет информации о доступности или сохранении неструктурированных данных → помечаем как: доступ неизвестен]
+☑️ PDF archive is denoted as `pdf` in the table.
+🟡 [No information on accessibility or preservation of unstructured data → marked as: access unknown]

 ---

 ### `rai:dataCollectionType`

-☑️ Указано: данные извлекались из статей (PDF), включали таблицы, текст, фигуры.
-Метод неструктурирован, но можно отнести к категории: "автоматическое извлечение и ручная валидация"
+☑️ Stated: data was extracted from articles (PDF), including tables, text, and figures.
+The method is unstructured but can be classified as: "automatic extraction and manual validation"

 ---

 ### `rai:dataDataManipulationProtocol`

-☑️ Подтверждено:
+☑️ Confirmed:
-- исправление шаблонных ошибок (1351 случай),
+- correction of template errors (1351 instances),
-- нормализация терминов
+- terminology normalization
-- согласование названий полей и значений
+- harmonization of field names and values
-- форматирование/очистка
+- formatting/cleaning

 ---

 ### `rai:dataImputationProtocol`

-☑️ Отсутствующие значения не обрабатывались, были оставлены как есть.
+☑️ Missing values were not processed, left as is.

 ---

 ### `rai:dataPreprocessingProtocol`

-☑️ Были исправлены стилистические и терминологические ошибки.
-🟡 [Нет информации о токенизации, лемматизации, нижнем регистре и т.п.]
+☑️ Stylistic and terminology errors were corrected.
+🟡 [No info on tokenization, lemmatization, lowercasing, etc.]

 ---

 ### `rai:dataReleaseMaintenancePlan`

-🟡 Не предоставлено.
+🟡 Not provided.
-[Нет описания ответственности за сопровождение и версионность датасета]
+[No details on responsibility for dataset maintenance and versioning]

 ---

 ### `rai:dataUseCases`

-☑️ Используется для:
+☑️ Used for:
-- обучения моделей химического ИИ
-- задач извлечения информации
+- training chemical AI models
+- information extraction tasks
-- анализа токсичности
+- toxicity analysis

-🟡 Не рекомендуется для:
+🟡 Not recommended for:
-- клинических выводов
+- clinical conclusions
-- выводов по людям или живым организмам
+- conclusions about humans or living organisms

 ---